Understanding Uncertainty Sampling via Equivalent Loss: Sample Complexity for Binary Classification

-The non-decreasing requirement is natural for that we want to assign a larger uncertainty value to a sample with a smaller margin.
+The non-increasing requirement is natural for that we want to assign a larger uncertainty value to a sample with a smaller margin.
 The proposition gives a negative result on designing uncertainty functions for the margin loss in that there does not exist a non-trivial uncertainty function that retains the convexity structure for the equivalent loss.
 While Proposition \ref{prop:SGD_converge} and Theorem \ref{thm:stream-based} provide positive results on establishing the convergence rate of the uncertainty sampling algorithm, Proposition \ref{prop:Hinge_non-conv} and Example \ref{eg:tifrea} give negative results on the non-convexity issue associated with some uncertainty functions.
+We can give another example on how uncertainty introduces non-convexity into the loss structure.

-Going beyond analyzing the existing uncertainty functions, we can apply the machinery to derive new uncertainty functions such as the following example.
+For one more positive example where the convexity still holds after the equivalent loss derivation, we test our analysis on one more example apart from Example 2.

 \begin{example}[Exponential loss with exponential uncertainty] The loss function and the uncertainty function are defined by